 I have previously taken detailed courses on reflex integration and knew that it could take 4-6 weeks to integrate a reflex.
 Now, with this laser, I can see integration in one session.
 That doesn't mean it will remain permanently integrated, just like one chiropractic session may not be enough, so conducting sessions on a regular basis should prove very helpful and build a more solid foundation.
 This laser comes with online training and gives you a book with detailed instructions, which also make this laser very different from others.
 You simply go in the exact order it shows you and at the next session, you pick up where you previously stopped.

 How often do you use it?
 This varies depending on the age, tolerance, and symptoms of the child.
 For children around age 5, it may be a 20 minutes session each day.
 For an older child with more concerns, a session could be an hour.
 You can conduct these sessions every day, every other day, weekly, etc.. depending on the needs of the child and the issues you are addressing.
 Currently, I am able to do our sessions while the girls are awake.
 They enjoy watching a movie and frequently yawn during each session.
 My neurotypical 6 year old stated "I love the way it feels afterwards", and Presley actually asks for her laser session.
 Many parents perform their sessions after the child has gone to sleep.

 Side effects: I found no documented side effects from laser use.
 A few parents made comments about a headache, being tired, vivid dreams, and a temporary increase in negative behavior or emotions.
 Bonnie said this was not unusual as the brain reorganizes itself.
-I noticed Presley's eye movements worsened for about a week then settled down to less than they were before.
+I noticed Presley's eye movements worsened for about a week then settled down with less issues than before.
 It is not recommended for use over eyes, thyroid, or cancer.

 How can the laser potentially help your family?